It’s hard to imagine two things that go together more than Disney and Mickey Mouse.

 Once a creator has a copyright on his or her work, he or she has exclusive rights to use and distribute that work for a period of time.
 What happens once that time is up?
 Well, generally that work will then fall into the public domain.
 That means it’ll be free for others to use how they want.

 As an article published in the Western New England Law Review notes, way back when Mickey was created, the copyright law allowed a maximum of 56 years of protection.
 When Mickey got close to falling into the public domain, Disney started lobbying to make some changes.
 That lobbying paid off and the Copyright Act of 1976 was ultimately signed by Congress.
-Under this Act, copyright protection for already-published corporate copyrights (like Mickey Mouse) was extended to to 75 years.
+Under this Act, copyright protection for already-published corporate copyrights (like Mickey Mouse) was extended to 75 years.
 Works published after 1922 were entitled to a full 75 years of protection.
 That extended Mickey’s copyright through to 2003.

 As 2003 got closer, Disney started lobbying Congress once again.
 That’s when we got the Copyright Term Extension Act of 1998, which many refer to as the “Mickey Mouse Protection Act.”
 Under this act, corporate copyright protection was extended from 75 years to 95 years.